generates/generates/packages/kdot/README.md

 # @generates/kdot
-> A tool for managing services on Kubernetes
+> A tool for managing apps on Kubernetes